-Weetabix is breakfast cereal made by the company Weetabix Limited.
+Weetabix is a breakfast cereal made by the company Weetabix Limited.
 It’s basically a little squoval biscuit that you eat with milk – usually in the morning.
 But, you might be wondering what’s in it?

 Good stuff is the answer!

-Weetabix is wheat biscuit is made from wholegrain wheat with a little bit of barley extract to add flavour, a dash of sugar and salt and some added vitamins and minerals to boost its health credentials.
+Weetabix is a wheat biscuit made from wholegrain wheat with a little bit of barley extract to add flavour, a dash of sugar and salt and some added vitamins and minerals to boost its health credentials.

 All of these are mixed together, then steamed.
 And then milled to create wheat flakes.
 Those flakes are then crushed together into biscuity shapes and toasted to make them the crispy biscuits you know and love.

 Benefits of Eating Weetabix

 Because the wholewheat is used to make Weetabix, the biscuits are a wholegrain which adds a tick in the ‘yes they’re healthy box’ and provides many of the health benefits potentially associated with eating Weetabix.

 Wholegrains are the best form of starchy carbohydrate that you can eat.
 Not only do they contain more nutrients than the more refined type of carbohydrates, they also have more fibre and keep you fuller for longer.

 If that wasn’t enough of a reason to load your bowl, research from Harvard University Medical School found that people who eat the most whole grains live the longest – and replacing just one serving a day, of refined carbs with whole grains – like eating a Weetabix breakfast rather than say, white toast with honey – increased risk of living a longer life by 8 per cent.